-Can you start a business in just 4 weeks?
+Can you start a business in just four weeks?

-- Let go of all the shoulds and preconceptions about what you need
+1. Let go of all the ‘should’s and preconceptions about what you need

-People who are in service-based business are very passionate about their process but ultimately people want to work with you and buy from you because they want the end result so you need to start talking intangibles.
-“What is it that I will see, feel, hear, do, have differently in between the before and the after?”
+People who are in service-based business are very passionate about their process, but ultimately, people want to work with you and buy from you because they want the end result, so you need to start talking intangibles.
+“What is it that I will see, feel, hear, do and have differently in between the before and the after?”

 - Immediate or extended network – who do you already know and who do they know?

-- Tap into an existing audience – such spaces like joining Facebook communities.
-Grow the network of who you know – i.e. even if your not selling to people who are into salsa dancing, joining salsa dance classes and create connection and network with those people.
+- Tap into an existing audience – such spaces as joining Facebook communities.
+Grow the network of who you know – i.e. even if you’re not selling to people who are into salsa dancing, join salsa dance classes and create connection and network with those people.

-Following those 6 steps and you will absolutely have people saying to you within the next 4 weeks ‘Shut up and take my money!
+Follow those six steps and you will absolutely have people saying to you within the next four weeks ‘Shut up and take my money!
 That’s exactly what I need!
 I want it!
 Here is my money for it!’

 …and you, my darling, will be in business.